Wind and Air Pressure Lesson

 The Collapsing Can (Air Pressure Creates Wind)

-9. (While children are watching the balloon experiment in activity 8, place at least three empty soda/pop/Coke cans on the stove for at least 2 minutes.
+9. (While children are watching the balloon experiment in activity 8, place 2-3 empty soda/pop/Coke cans on the stove (or in a skillet on the stove) and heat on high for at least 2 minutes.
 If you don't have a stove available, have them sit in boiling hot water.
 You'll need to heat the air inside the cans to make this experiment work.)
 Ask, "How does low and high pressure differences cause water and air to move?"
 While the children are acting out air molecules, place at least two empty soda/pop/Coke cans on the stove for at least 2 minutes.
 When the children are ready to watch, have them gather around the bowl of ice water, which should be right next to the cans that are heating up.
 Using tongs, remove the first can from the heat.
 Quickly submerge it upside down into the ice water.
 (To make this work correctly, you need to have the ice water right next to the pan on the stove because the hot air escapes quickly.)
 The can will collapse with a loud bang and water will rush into it.
 Explain that the heated air in the can cooled and condensed, creating space (a vacuum) for the water to fill.
 This shows how wind is created by low and high pressure areas.
 Repeat the experiment again with the second can and ask the children, "What just happened and why?"
 My kids loved this demonstration!

-TEACHER/PARENT 2: YOU WILL NEED: 2 empty soda/pop/Coke cans, tongs, and bowl of very cold ice water
+YOU WILL NEED: at least 2 empty soda/pop/Coke cans, skillet (optional), hot plate or stove, tongs, and bowl of very cold ice water

 10. Read "What Will the Weather Be?" by Lynda Dewitt.